 In addition to all aspects of marketing communications, Rick advises companies and individuals on mergers, acquisitions, succession plans, employment agreements, partnership agreements, and phantom equity plans.

-Rick teaches advertising and intellectual property law and lectures regularly for the American Association of Advertising Agencies, the Promotion Marketing Association, the Association of National Advertisers, the Copyright Society of the U.S.A., and the American Law Institute/American Bar Association.
+Rick teaches advertising and intellectual property law and lectures regularly for the 4A's, ANA, BAA, the Copyright Society, and the American Law Institute.
 He has repeatedly been a guest lecturer at Beijing University; Harvard, Columbia, University of Pennsylvania, NYU, Fordham, New York and Cardozo Law Schools; and conferences in Asia, Europe, and North America.
 He is a member of the Boards of The Miami Ad School, The Art Directors Club, and The Advertising Compliance Service.